“Dear Steve…it’s Allie”

 In a performance that is both traditional and high tech, Allie plays the piano and mountain dulcimer, weaving in electronic music and samples, as she sings, tells stories, and talks to her younger self — Steve — detailing the things she knows that he is not able to see, even as a grown man.

-The recollection of a chance encounter on the train, an ice cream cone with a date, a jingle composed for a chemical manufacturer, the memory of a boyhood home run, a conversation with their daughter about her bat mitzvah, all reveal their connection to our national drama, as Allie extends the grace to Steve that he is not able to extend to himself.
+The recollection of a chance encounter on the train, an ice cream cone with a date, a jingle composed for a chemical manufacturer, the memory of a boyhood home run, a conversation with their daughter about her bat mitzvah, all reveal the unseen forces at play for both Allie n Steve ever since the doctor first said, “It’s a boy!”

 Watch a 10-minute except of clips from “Dear Steve…it’s Allie” above